30 Most Deadly Animals on Earth

 Fierce creatures sometimes come in small sizes.
 At no more than 17 milimeters, these flies may not look like much, but they are plenty lethal.
 They carry with them protozoan parasites known as Trypanosomes which cause what's known as African Sleeping Sickness (with symptoms including poor coordination, disrupted sleep and eventually death).
 In 2009, slightly fewer than 10,000 cases were recorded, and, though the World Health Organization hopes to eradicate the disease by 2020, the tsetse flies continue to menace their natural habitats of the Sudans, the Democratic Republic of Congo, and Angola.

 Perhaps the smallest and the most deadly creature on this list, the common mosquito measures little more than three millimeters, but carries with it malaria, dengue fever, yellow fever, Wst Nile virus, Zika virus, and numerous other lethal diseases.
-Responsible for the deaths of about 725,000 people each year, mosquitos are a threat to more than half of the world’s human population, according to the WHO.
+Responsible for the deaths of about 725,000 people each year, mosquitos are a threat to more than half of the world's human population, according to the WHO.
+The scariest part?
+These tiniest of the deadliest animals are, more likely than not, in your home as we speak.

 Great White Shark